Skip to content

 Validators operate in a leader/follower topology:

 • Leader: The validator with the highest TAO stake on subnet 112.
-Ties broken by hotkey (lexicographic ascending).
+Ties are broken by hotkey (lexicographic ascending).
 The leader runs the BlockLoop, processes all orders, and broadcasts proposals to followers.

 • Followers: All other registered validators.
 They receive proposals from the leader, independently re-simulate and re-score each plan, and sign EIP-712 approvals if both scores pass threshold.